mind1990/twitbook-frontend/README.md

-Twitbook is an app to let users connect, share and comment other users' posts -
-Main technologies implemented
+Twitbook
 -
-MongoDB, Express, React + Redux, Node,

-Online database host
+Twitbook is an app to let users to post(twit), like, unlike and comment other users' posts

+Technologies implemented
 -
-mlab.com

-Avatar web service
+- MongoDB
+- Express
+- React
+- Redux, Node,
--
+- mlab.com
-gravatar.com
+- gravatar.com
+- jwt web token